- Horizontal pick ups are discussed in part 2,

 ADDED YARN METHOD

 There is another added-yarn method which is much better for picking up when you are planning to knit a layer of fabric, such as a facing.
-Since, I have already written an entire post about my "beautiful method" I won't repeat that here, but if you go and look, I'll be waiting here when you return.
+Because I already wrote an entire post about my "beautiful method" I won't repeat that here.
+If you go look, I'll wait here til you return.

 WHICH IS BEST?

-Given the amount of stress and distortion of the underlaying faric, the every-single-row fabric method is probably one to avoid.
+Given the amount of stress and distortion of the underlaying fabric, the every-single-row fabric method is probably one to avoid.
 But, for a quick item which receives no stress or tugging (edging on a neck scarf muffler) the every-other-row method works well enough.
-In fact, if you do this enough, you get to where you can simply knit right through the edge loop without even bothering to anchor it on a knitting needle first--a true "pick-up-and-knit" trick.Yet it is undeniable that, from a structural--and even from an aesthetic viewpoint, the added yarn method is all-around better: less stress and a prettier back-of-fabric.
-For the front bands on an adult's cardigan sweater, which get tugged all the time and which are always on display, the added-yarn method is really going to be better.
+In fact, if you do this enough, you get to where you can simply knit right through the edge loop without even bothering to anchor it on a knitting needle first--a true "pick-up-and-knit" trick.However, from a structural--and even from an aesthetic viewpoint, the added yarn method is all-around better: less stress and a prettier back-of-fabric.
+For the front bands on an adult's cardigan sweater, which get tugged all the time and are always on display, the added-yarn method is really going to be better.
 For this high-end use, I would not use the fabric method.

 RATE OF PICKUP

 I myself would strive for the most even pick-up possible.
-Once I had my loops live, I would then worry about my gauge.
-An even pickup followed by an increase or decrease has less of a gapping problem because the foundation, at least, is even across the underlying fabric.
+After I had live loops, I would then worry about my gauge.
+An even pickup followed by an increase or decrease has less of a gapping problem because the foundation, at least, evenly tensions the underlying fabric.

-With the every-other-row fabric method, I would be picking up only 3½ stitches per 7 rows, or more realistically--since I can't knit ½ stitches--I am picking up 7 stitches per 14 rows.
+With the every-other-row fabric method, I'd be picking up only 3½ stitches per 7 rows, or more realistically--since I can't knit ½ stitches--I'd picking up 7 stitches per 14 rows.
 This is lower than my target rate of 10 stitches picked up for every 14 rows. (basic algebra--I hated it too--says 10 st picked up for 14 rows is the exact same as 5 stitches picked up for 7 rows.)
 So, I must INCREASE the number of loops on my needle.
-In the first row (the one I am going to knit into the fabric selvedge loops) I will make this adjustment.
-Into every group of 7 stitches on my needle, I will add three, more-or-less evenly spaced loops via the backward loop method (or any other increase you like).
+In the first row (the one I'm going to knit into the fabric selvedge loops) I'll make this adjustment.
+Into every group of 7 stitches on my needle, I'll add three, more-or-less evenly spaced loops via the backward loop method (or any other increase you like).

-With the added yarn method, I would pick up through every stitch.
-Obviously, I will get one loop per row, a 1:1 ratio.
-At this rate of pickup, I will have 7 picked-up stitches on my needle for every seven rows, but I really want to have 5.
-So, I will have to DECREASE the number of stitches on my needle to get to a target pick up rate of 5 loops picked up per 7 rows by getting rid of 2 stitches per group of 7.
-On the first row I will knit right after the loops have been picked up, I will work the decreases: k2tog's or ssk's are very handy and easy decreases to use, and I will space the two required decreases more-or-less evenly across each group of 7 stitches.
+With the added yarn method, I'd pick up through every stitch.
+Obviously, I'll get one loop per row, a 1:1 ratio.
+At this rate of pickup, I have 7 picked-up stitches on my needle for every seven rows, but I really want to have 5.
+So, I have to DECREASE the number of stitches on my needle to get to the target pick up rate, by getting rid of 2 stitches per group of 7.
+On the first row knit right after the loops have been picked up, I'll work the decreases: k2tog's or ssk's are very handy and easy to use, and I'll space the two required decreases more-or-less evenly across each group of 7 stitches.

-In my experience, this tighter gauge and a 1:1 pickup rate yield a very professional result for knitting bands on picked up stitches.
-See for yourself: at left is a photo of a front band-facing tightly knitted at right angles to the main fabric (showing on the purl side) on a 1:1 ratio of picked-up stitches.
-Although this band-facing is on the inside of the garment, it is the same idea as a band which would be seen on the outside of the garment.
-As you can see, the knit stitches line up straight across from the purl stitches of the main fabric, even though the knit stitches were picked up and knit at right angles.
-By going down several needle sizes, the band-facing was knit tight enough to make its stitch gauge identical to the row gauge of the underlying fabric.
+In my experience, tighter gauge + a 1:1 pickup rate yield a very professional result for knitting bands on picked up stitches.
+See for yourself: here's a photo of a front band-facing tightly knitted at right angles to the main fabric (showing on the purl side) on a 1:1 ratio of picked-up stitches.
+The knit stitches line up straight across from the purl stitches of the main fabric, even though the knit stitches were picked up and knit at right angles.
+Bottom line: by going down several needle sizes, the band-facing was knit tight enough to make its stitch gauge identical to the row gauge of the underlying fabric.

 --TK